eliegkassouf/passwordless-security-guide-for-beginners/README.md

 - You may ask or argue that the user is not going to login to their email every time and thats a fair assumption.
 - We can simplify this daunting task by allowing users to login/register with a *Phone Number*.
 - Why Phone Numbers?
 Safari, iOS and Android allow you to seamlessly paste the security code without having to navigate away.
 - Twilio/SendGrid combination is perfect.
-If you're deadset on writing the logic yourself, please be careful (not recommended).
+If you're dead set on writing the logic yourself, please be careful (not recommended).
 - Phone Numbers allow you to get *personal* with your users and if you use this feature correctly you can increase traffic.
 - ‼️ Please don't send useless notifications via SMS/Call.
 You will get blocked! *It's <b>very</b> important we don't annoy our users because we want them to respond quickly when security issues or very important notifications need to be actioned*.